0xDeve/java-restframework-springboot-warnet-ui/README.md

 + change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation

++ change the url to your desired database

 **2. Build and run the app using maven**

 You can run the app without packaging it using -